Cray-HPE/csm-template/README.md

 ## Contributing

-Provide a `CONTRIBUTING.md` file.
-See the template file in this repository.
+_Provide a `CONTRIBUTING.md` file.
+See the template file in this repository._

+See the `CONTRIBUTING.md` file for how to contribute to this project.

 ## Changelog

-Keep a changelog in `CHANGELOG.md`.
-See the template file in this repository.
+_Keep a changelog in `CHANGELOG.md`.
+See the template file in this repository._

+See `CHANGELOG.md` for the changes and release history of this project.

 ## Authors and Acknowledgments (optional)